 Venture Capital Metrics: How VC Firms Get Measured

 There are a multitude of ways in which VC firms get measured and knowing the ways they are measured can help both prospective startups and investors better understand what a venture capital firm has to offer.
-The specific quantitative metrics tell part of the story of a VC firm yet it is not the end all be all solution to measuring the firm.
+The specific quantitative metrics tell part of the story of a VC firm yet it is not the only way to measure the firm.

 The term venture capital tends to get thrown around a lot in the discussion of startups, but knowing exactly what a venture capital firm is can allow for a better understanding of how they get measured.

-In this manner, a VC firm is looking for a business that shows a high likelihood of success, that will grow rapidly, and will provide a return on investment.
-There are many VC firms and each has their own unique criteria for choosing investments and which risks to take and which to pass on.
+In this manner, a VC firm is looking for a business that shows a high likelihood of success, that will grow rapidly, and will provide a return on investment (ROI).
+There are many VC firms and each has their own unique criteria for choosing investments and deciding which risks to take—and which to pass on.

-A VC firm gets funding through investment partners that buy into the firm’s investment strategy.
+A VC firm gets funding through investment partners who buy into the firm’s investment strategy.
 In return, investors seek a return on investment.

 A good VC firm is one that offers funding but also aids a startup and builds them from the ground up.